documentation-as-code/ci-cd-for-documentation/slides/README.md

 <!--
 speaker: Olivier

+This video is a visualization of our service catalog repository documentation, as it evolves.

 In summary, we needed to build great documentation, at scale, battle tested and ensure it would not break over time.

 Looks like code to us!

-This is a visualization of our service catalog repository documentation.
 -->

 ---